 So what is a newly minted 26-year-old lawyer to do with this type of income?
-I worked hard to get through law school after all – I deserve to live it up!
+I worked hard to get through law school after all.
+Don’t I deserve to live it up?

 And that’s how many young lawyers do it (or doctors or dentists or anyone entering a high paying field at a young age).
-The new lawyers that started at my firm or at competing firms around town mostly followed the same sequence of events.
+The new lawyers around me mostly followed the same sequence of events.
 Some bought new houses within a year or two of starting work.
 Those that didn’t buy a house lived in the hippest neighborhoods and in the hottest luxury apartments in town, replete with jacuzzis, balconies, and rooftop patios.
-One young lawyer I knew spent half of his take-home pay on a penthouse apartment!
-Living in those luxury apartments also meant close proximity to high end restaurants and bars, which meant regular outings to those places frequented by the high earning young professional.
+One young lawyer that I knew spent half of his take-home pay on a penthouse apartment!

 Everyone had student loan debt as far as I was aware.
 But that was normal for a new young lawyer.
-When you’ve got this high income coming in, you’ll be fine!
+When you have this huge income coming in, you’ll be fine!
 Heck, my standard repayment for a 10-year student loan was in the neighborhood of $1,000 per month – about 11% of my starting salary.
-That’s not really all that much when you think about it.
-Certainly manageable to be able to live well and pay your student loan bill without worry.
+That’s not really all that much when you think about it – certainly manageable to be able to live well and pay your student loan bill without worry.

 I didn’t want to be the normal young lawyer and take 10 years to pay back my student loans.
 There was an opportunity to do something great with this newfound income.
 Most importantly, I knew I didn’t want to be stuck in the shackles of the golden handcuffs, forced to stay in a job because of the money.
 A time will probably come when your job is the worst thing in the world and I didn’t want to be forced to have to stay in a job I hated because I needed the paycheck to keep up my lifestyle.

 So the way I approached my salary was to treat it as a windfall.
 I didn’t act like I made six figures.
 Instead, I acted like I made normal money for someone my age.
 I lived in normal apartment buildings and paid average rent for my area.
-But that didn’t mean I was wanting.
-I still went out to eat, still lived in good neighborhoods, and still hung out with friends.
+But that didn’t mean I was living like a pauper.
+I still went out to eat, lived in good neighborhoods, and hung out with friends.